Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Introduction

+It is immediate to see that the usual base-$d$ representation is the result of greedily representing a number using powers of $d$.
+Thus, given a recurrence sequence, it is natural to study the representation obtained via the greedy algorithm, which is known as the normal representation (see, e.g., \cite{Fr}).
+Alternatively, one may view the base-$d$ number system as only permitting representations which are built out of the digits $\{0, 1, \dots, d-1\}$.
+Thus, given a recurrence sequence, one may instead seek simple rules designating which representations are considered allowable, and which guarantee existence and uniqueness of a representation for every integer (for example, only considering representations built from a fixed family of digits).
+A particularly natural such rule is called the \textit{generalized Zeckendorf decomposition (gzd)} and is the focus of this paper.
+While in some cases the gzd is the same as the normal representation, they are in general not the same (see Section \ref{section_greedy}).

+The gzd is only defined for linear recurrence sequences of the form $H_n = c_1 H_{n-1} + \dots + c_{t} H_{n-t}$ with $c_1, \ c_t \geq 1$ and $c_i \in \mathbb{N}_0$, and generated by ``ideal'' initial conditions $H_{-(t-1)} = \dots = H_{-1} = 0$ and $H_0 = 1$.
+We call such a sequence a \textit{positive linear recurrence sequence (PLRS)}.
+We call $\sigma = (c_1, \dots, c_t)$ the \textit{signature} of the recurrence sequence; given $\sigma$, we let $H_\sigma$ denote the corresponding recurrence sequence.
+The gzd was introduced for PLRSs independently by Hamlin and Webb \cite{HW}, and Miller and Wang \cite{MW}, though smaller classes of signatures had been considered previously \cite{Fra, GTNP}.
+Several authors have given evidence that this is the largest class of signatures for which Zeckendorf's theorem extends in a simple way \cite{HW, CFHMN}.
+One main reason is because if $c_1 = 0$ or $c_i < 0$, then $H_\sigma$ is no longer strictly increasing and $x^t - c_1 x^{t-1} - \dots - c_t$ no longer necessarily has a unique dominating positive root (see also Proposition \ref{prop_pos_type}).

+Classically many authors have studied the number of summands in the Zeckendorf decomposition (e.g., \cite{Le}, among others).
+More recently, various authors have studied questions related to the number of summands in the generalized Zeckendorf decomposition (\cite{PT, GT, GTNP, MW}, among others).

-The goal of this paper is to extend these arguments to a larger class of recurrence relations.
-We call a representation of $n$ summand minimal if no other representation of $n$ uses fewer summands.
-We say that a recurrence sequence is summand minimal if the gzd is summand minimal for all $n$.
-Given that the Zeckendorf decomposition (arising from the Fibonacci numbers) is summand minimal, one may ask if the gzd is always summand minimal.
-We completely answer this question for positive linear recurrence relations.
+We are particularly interested in the number of summands in the gzd as compared to other representations of the same integer.
+We call a representation of $m$ \textit{summand minimal} if no other representation of $m$ uses fewer summands.
+We say that a PLRS $H$ is \textit{summand minimal} if the gzd using $H$ is summand minimal for all $m$.
+We completely classify which PLRSs are summand minimal.